lablup/raftify/binding/python/README.md

 ### Debugging

-Raftify also provides a collection of CLI commands that let you check the data persisted in lmdb and the status of Raft Server.
+Raftify also provides a collection of CLI commands that let you check the data persisted in stable storage and the status of Raft Server.

 ```
 $ raftify_cli debug persisted ./logs/node-1